Bluefish: Feeding habits

 Adult bluefish are strong and aggressive, and live in loose groups.
 They are fast swimmers that prey on schools of forage fish, and continue attacking them in feeding frenzies even after they appear to have eaten their fill.
 Depending on area and season, they favor menhaden and other sardine-like fish (Clupeidae), jacks (Scombridae), weakfish (Sciaenidae), grunts (Haemulidae), striped anchovies (Engraulidae), shrimp, and squid.
 They are cannibalistic and can destroy their own young.
 Bluefish sometimes chase bait through the surf zone, attacking schools in very shallow water, churning the water like a washing machine.
-This behavior is sometimes referred to as a "bluefish blitz”.
+This behavior is sometimes referred to as a "bluefish blitz".

 In turn, bluefish are preyed upon by larger predators at all stages of their lifecycle.
 As juveniles, they fall victim to a wide variety of oceanic predators, including striped bass, larger bluefish, fluke (summer flounder), weakfish, tuna, sharks, rays, and dolphins.
 As adults, bluefish are taken by tuna, sharks, billfish, seals, sea lions, dolphins, porpoises, and many other species.

 Bluefish are aggressive and have been known to inflict severe bites on fishermen.
 Wading or swimming among feeding bluefish schools can be dangerous.
 In July 2006, a seven-year-old girl was attacked on a beach, near the Spanish town of Alicante, allegedly by a bluefish.
 In New Jersey, the large beachfeeder schools are very common and lifeguards report never having seen bluefish bite bathers in their entire careers.

 Parasites

-As other fish, bluefish host a number of parasites.
-One spectacular parasite is Philometra saltatrix, a philometrid nematode in the ovaries.
+Like other fish, bluefish host a number of parasites.
+One parasite is Philometra saltatrix, a philometrid nematode in the ovaries.
 The females are brownish red and may be as long as 80 mm; the males are very small.